 What can CCC do to help?

 The first step towards a STEM career is the college admissions game.
 CCC’s counselors have navigated this process for many students, providing tutoring services for advanced placement exams and subject tests and helping them to craft resumes, essays, and other application documents to help maximize their chances of admissions success.
-CCC’s counselors can also advise students on selection of an institution and department that matches their needs and goals.
+CCC’s STEM education consultants can also advise students on selection of an institution and department that matches their needs and goals.

 CCC can help any student find a fulfilling and rewarding career in the STEM field of their choice during the undergraduate and graduate admissions processes.

 Employment in Science, Technology, Engineering, and Math (STEM) occupations is projected to grow by over 1 million jobs between 2012 and 2022.
-By the time current high school students reach the job market, the most competitive applicants will be those boasting STEM credentials.
+By the time current high school students reach the job market, the most competitive applicants will be those boasting passing the STEM career program and other STEM credentials.
 The problems of tomorrow from neurobiology to mechanical and aerospace engineering, from geochemistry to computer science will be tackled by experts in a vast array of STEM fields.
 Even the social sciences are tapping into the analytical methods and techniques taught in STEM programs.
 Simply put, these fields meet the world’s demand from problem-solvers.
 They are among the most challenging scholastic paths, but also among the most rewarding, and the most lucrative.

 Where will it take me?